Deltafive-Piya/MealTracker/README.md

 * Database initialization

-a rails db:migrate shou;d be all needed to prep.
+a rails db:migrate should be all needed to prep.